-Woodworking workshops are places where the risk of accidents is high.
+Workshops are places where the risk of accidents is high, we all realize that.

-That is why it is important that you have a well-stocked First Aid Kit on hand that contains all the bandages and first aid materials you need to treat injuries.
+That is why it is important that you are prepared, and have a well-stocked First Aid Kit on hand in your woodworking shop.

-But what exactly should be in that First Aid Kit?
+But what the hell should be in that First Aid Kit?

 Christofix.com cannot be held responsible at any time.